JuliaLang/julia/doc/manual/dates.rst

   3 years

-Function API reference for the Dates module is available `here <http://docs.julialang.org/en/latest/stdlib/dates/>`_.
+See also the API reference for the :mod:`Dates` module.